alejandro56664-2/final-project-intro-ds-2022-1/2_database_design_impl/README.md

 | Solr            | Open Source | Apache Software Foundation                                | https://hub.docker.com/_/solr                  | 57.26  |
 | Databricks      | Open Source | Databricks                                                | No                                             | 47.85  |
 | HBase           | Open Source | Apache Software Foundation                                | No                                             | 43.19  |

+It is interesting to see how the vast majority of non-relational databases are Open Source.
+However, its acceptance at the industrial level is usually less than that of its relational counterpart.

+Redis is often used for tasks regarding Session Cache, Full Page Cache (FPC), Queues and other concerns using RAM.
+Elasticsearch is mainly used as a search engine and is highly optimized for text search.
+Still, we have each of our documents indexed so we won't its features to the fullest.
+Mainly due to community usage and robustness we opted for MongoDB.

 ## 6. Implementation